Liposuction in Shepparton

 How Long Until I Can Go Back to Work?

 As you may know already, many patients must take time off work after a liposuction procedure, since a surgical procedure requires the patient to rest to avoid complications.
 Most patients will take several weeks off work, so they can give their body the rest it needs to recovery properly.

 During the recovery process, the patient will be required to wear a compression garment.
 The compression garment has multiple functions.
 Firstly, it makes sure that swelling is contained during your recovery.
 Secondly, it ensures that your body is conforming to its new shape after the procedure.
-Because of the importance of the compression garment, it is important for patients to wear the compression garment as instructed by their cosmetic surgeon.
+Because of the importance of the compression garment, it is important for patients to wear the compression garment as instructed by their cosmetic surgery.

 When recovering from a liposuction, it is important to avoid strenuous activities for several weeks.
 While walking and general movements are allowed, heavy workouts and strenuous activities can lead to complications after your procedure.
-Therefore, they should be avoided until your cosmetic surgeon says you can resume your normal activities.
+Therefore, they should be avoided until your cosmetic surgery says you can resume your normal activities.

 Side-effects experienced after the procedure are usually kept to a minimum with the help of prescribed pain management medication.
 Patients may also get a course of antibiotics; this to avoid an infection from developing.
-Patients must always complete the course of antibiotics, unless stated otherwise by the cosmetic surgeon.
+Patients must always complete the course of antibiotics, unless stated otherwise by the cosmetic surgery.